Advance your career to nursing leadership and administration

 Our goal is your career advancement.
 That’s why we are always working to improve our curriculums and processes to make our nursing leadership and administration programs as affordable as possible while preparing you best for success in your work.

-With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become a nurse administrator.
+With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become a leader in nursing.

 Frequently Asked Questions

 Students considering career pathways between nursing vs. healthcare administration can potentially discover the best of both worlds.
 With the right experience, credentials, and additional education—yes, nurses can become a healthcare administrator.
 Deep experience as a nurse can be a major differentiator between you and other applicants for the position.

 However, most employers will be seeking prospects with a doctoral, master or bachelor degree in healthcare administration.
 Herzing University offers a bachelor degree program in healthcare administration and an advanced online MHA program in healthcare administration for students seeking a career in these advanced roles.